Love Island: the gruelling secrets behind the ladies’ bikini bodies

 She added, "In the evenings, I’d do 90 minutes of weight training.
 I was also doing around 50 squats a day to get a peachy bum."

-Montana, 23, also reveals that she overhauled her diet before going on the show so that she could look her best.
+Montana, speaking to us in 2021, also reveals that she overhauled her diet before going on the show so that she could looked super fit in her Love Island bikinis.

 CHECK OUT Love Island - what are the rules inside the villa?